Skip to content

 Combining Glyphs Dynamically

 If you need to handle fallback fonts dynamically via a list in your style, your server will need to know how to handle Mapbox-style fontstack requests.
 These combine requests for multiple fonts into a long URL.
-Your server software needs to select the glyphs in given fallback order.
-We have open-sourced the Rust crate, pbf_font_tools, that we use ourselves (also as part of build_pbf_glyphs).
-If you're using Node.js, have a look at glyph-pbf-composite, which can be integrated into most server stacks.
+Your server software then selects the glyphs in the specified fallback order.
+We have open-sourced the Rust crate, pbf_font_tools, which has this logic.
+We use this ourselves and as part of build_pbf_glyphs.
+If you're using Node.js, have a look at glyph-pbf-composite.

 Raster Maps

-If you are still sure that you need raster tiles or static maps for your custom style, contact us for a quote.
+If you are still sure that you need raster tiles for your custom style, contact us for a quote.

 Further Reading